Increased irritability. How to quickly get rid of irritability: causes of dissatisfaction and their elimination

 • For example, we get irritated when something doesn’t work out for us, or when we have a cold.

-• In addition, irritability is an option.
+• In addition, irritability can be an option.

 • Irritability occurs at the moment (alcohol, smoking, coffee, sweets) or forced deprivation (hunger, poor hygiene, lack of sleep).
 The body rebels and demands to satisfy its natural need.